AaltoSciComp/scicomp-docs/training/scip/winter-kickstart.rst

 Mon-Tue 17-18.January, 12:00-16:00.

-- **Friday, 14 January, 2022**
+- **Friday, 14 January, 2022 (mandatory if new Triton user)**

-  - We strongly suggest also attending the :doc:`getting-started-with-scientific-computing` course, this is the bigger-picture introduction.
+  - **11:50-14:00** We strongly suggest also
+    attending the :doc:`getting-started-with-scientific-computing`
+    course.
+This is a bigger-picture introduction.
-  - **15:00 -- 15:45**
+  - **14:00 -- 14:45 (especially important)** Help connecting to
-  - Help connecting to Triton (Aalto), Zoom link by email to registered participants
+    Triton (Aalto), Zoom link by email to registered participants.

 - **Monday, 17 January, 2022** (roughly connecting to serial jobs in the :ref:`tutorials <tutorials>`)